 UGA's Boyd Data Center offers server hosting for UGA colleges, departments and administrative units.

 By hosting departmental servers in the Boyd Data Center, crucial data is kept secure and safe, while remaining accessible to departmental IT professionals.
-The 16,000-square-foot center is supported by an enterprise class generator, remote camera monitoring, secure card access, two commerical UPS units, and a gas-based fire-suppression system.
+The 16,000-square-foot center is supported by an enterprise class generator, remote camera monitoring, secure card access, two commercial UPS units, and a gas-based fire-suppression system.

 Hosting servers at the Boyd Data Center allows departments to free up their IT staff to focus on other systems.